-Plugging in a 50-amp camper to a 30-amp power sources will not harm anything if you do not try to turn on all your appliances such as all your Air conditioners, hot water system, refrigerator to all run on AC power.
+Plugging in a 50-amp camper to a 30-amp power sources will not harm anything if you do not try to operate all your appliances such as your Air conditioners, hot water system, refrigerator on AC power.
 Running some items such as Air conditioner units on low amperages can damage the motor.
 Some appliances will have to run off propane, such as the Refrigerator and hot water system.
 An adaptor will be required for your RV’s 50 amp plug to go to a 30-amp plug on the pedestal.

 What Happens When You Plug In Your 50 Amp RV Into A 30 Amp Service?

 When your 50 Amp RV plugs into a 30 Amp service using a 30 Amp male (M) to 50 Amp female (F) plug adapter, your RV will relatively be only getting 30 Amps of power instead of the 50 Amps that it needs.
 This means you have to be very mindful of how much power you’ll be using onboard your 50 Amp RV.
 From knowing exactly which appliances draw more power during use (e.g. microwave, hairdryer), to those that need consistent power (e.g. RV refrigerator, heater or AC).
 You may even need to switch off some of the lest critical appliances first to be able to use another one, and/or would have to switch to propane (if any of your appliances have this option) to minimize the energy consumption on your RV.